cortex-js/compute-engine/src/docs/guide-evaluate.md

 calculate its value or get a numerical approximation of its value**, call the `expr.simplify()`, `expr.evaluate()` or `expr.N()` function.

-Each identifier (name of symbol or function) is **bound** to a definition within a **scope**.

-When a Boxed Expression is created with `ce.box()` or `ce.parse()`, its identifiers are not bound immediately.
-The name binding occurs lazily the first time it is required.
-This could be when a function such as `expr.evaluate()` is invoked, or when a property such as `expr.domain` is accessed.

 ## Scopes

 The Compute Engine supports
 [lexical scoping](<https://en.wikipedia.org/wiki/Scope_(computer_science)>).

-The **context** of the Compute Engine is a stack of scopes that provide the current symbol and function definitions.
+A scope provides definitions of symbols and functions.
+Scopes are arranged in a stack, with the current (top-most) scope available with `ce.context`.

-To locate the definition of a symbol or function, the symbol table associated with the current (top-most) scope is used first.
+To locate the definition of an identifier, the symbol table associated with the current (top-most) scope is used first.

 If no matching definition is found, the parent scope is searched, and so on until a definition is found.